 • • •

-Courtesy of Jackpot founder Narayanan Doraswamy and Google Video you can view my District 33 performance below.
+Courtesy of Jackpot founder Narayanan Doraswamy and YouTube you can view my District 33 performance below.

 Note: I have used a basic level cable internet access in the past, and at times when I viewed the video it could be pretty choppy.
 I’m assuming this is due to the some variation in the download rate the service provides.